garylirocks/quickrefs/terraform.markdown

 ### Move resources

-When your infrastructure grows, you may need to refactor your configurations, such as moving part of it to a separate module, in this case, you need to tell Terraform you moved the resources, otherwise Terraform would recreate the resources, see details here https://learn.hashicorp.com/tutorials/terraform/move-config
+When your infrastructure grows, you may need to refactor your configurations, such as moving part of it to a separate module, in this case, your resource's IDs will change, you need to tell Terraform you intend to move the resources rather than replace them, otherwise Terraform would recreate the resources, see details here https://learn.hashicorp.com/tutorials/terraform/move-config

+Use the `moved` block to refactor your configuration:

 ```terraform